Citizen Lab

-The Citizen Lab is an interdisciplinary laboratory based at the Munk School of Global Affairs at the University of Toronto, Canada.
+The Citizen Lab is an interdisciplinary laboratory based at the Munk School of Global Affairs & Public Policy at the University of Toronto.
 It was founded by Ronald Deibert in 2001.
 The laboratory studies information controls that impact the openness and security of the Internet and that pose threats to human rights.
-The organization uses a "mixed methods" approach which combines computer-generated interrogation, data mining, and analysis with intensive field research, qualitative social science, and legal and policy analysis methods.
-The organization has played a major role in providing technical support to journalists investigating the use of spyware or malware on journalists, politicians and human rights advocates.
+The organization uses a mixed methods approach which combines computer-generated interrogation, data mining, and analysis with intensive field research, qualitative social science, and legal and policy analysis methods.
+The organization has played a major role in providing technical support to journalists investigating the use of spyware or malware against journalists, politicians and human rights advocates.